Revolutionary Group Claims Responsibility For Raid On North Korean Embassy

-The mystery of a raid on the North Korean Embassy in Madrid, Spain, last month appears to have been solved officially.
+The mystery of a raid on the North Korean Embassy in Madrid, Spain, last month appears to have been officially solved.
 On Tuesday, revolutionary group Free Joseon claimed responsibility for the attack, according to the Washington Post.
 This comes weeks after it was reported that they were suspected to have been the culprits by several news outlets in both Spain and America.

-The group, which works for the overthrow of North Korean dictator Kim Jong-Un, “tied up staff and escaped with computers and other items” during the break in, per the publication.
+The group, which works for the overthrow of North Korean dictator Kim Jong-Un, “tied up staff and escaped with computers and other items” during the break-in, per the publication.
 They have now stated that at the request of the Federal Bureau of Investigation, they have handed over the information they uncovered from the heist.

 “This information was shared voluntarily and on their request, not our own,” they said, adding that the information could have “enormous potential value.”